Reviews You Can Rely On

 The Best Kayaks for 2024

-Looking for the best kayak?
-After researching over 50 different options, we bought 15 of the market's top models to test side-by-side on the water.
-Primarily testing on the rivers and lakes of the Tahoe area, we were able to test the boats on flat water, in choppy conditions, and in gently flowing currents.
-We spent hours gliding through the water, analyzing each craft's stability and how well they maneuvered through different water conditions.
-We analyzed the comfort features as well as the construction quality.
-We took the time to assess kayaks at length, determining which are best for lazy, calm days on the lake and which can truly perform when the rapids start to rumble.
-After six years of testing, we happily give you our bias-free recommendations to help you on your journey.
+Our testing grounds for these kayaks were the rivers and lakes of the Tahoe area.
+We took these boats out on flat water, in choppy conditions, and in gently flowing currents, spending hours gliding through the water, analyzing each craft's stability and how well they maneuvered through different conditions.
+We evaluated construction quality and comfort features, determining which are best for lazy, calm days on the lake and which can truly perform when the rapids start to rumble.

 Top 15 Kayaks - Test Results